-For purposes of the 2006 Form 1065 Schedule M-3 instructions, a reportable entity partner with respect to a partnership filing Form 1065 is an entity that (1) owns or is deemed to own, directly or indirectly, under these instructions a 50 percent or greater interest in the income, loss or capital of the partnership on any day of the tax year on or after June 30, 2006, and (2) was required to complete Schedule M-3 on its most recently filed US federal income tax return or return of income filed prior to that day.
+A reportable entity partner with respect to a partnership filing Form 1065 is an entity that (1) owns or is deemed to own, directly or indirectly, under these instructions a 50 percent or greater interest in the income, loss or capital of the partnership on any day of the tax year and (2) was required to complete Schedule M-3 on its most recently filed U.S. income tax return or return of income filed prior to that day.

-For the purposes of the 2006 Form 1065 Schedule M-3 instructions: (1) the parent corporation of a consolidated tax group is deemed to own all corporate and partnership interests owned or deemed to be owned under these instructions by any member of the tax consolidated group; (2) the owner of a disregarded entity is deemed to own all corporate and partnership interests owned or deemed to be owned under these instructions by the disregarded entity; (3) the owner of 50 percent or more of a corporation by vote on any day of the corporation tax year is deemed to own all corporate and partnership interests owned or deemed to be owned under these instructions by the corporation during the corporation tax year; (4) the owner of 50 percent or more of partnership income, loss, or capital on any day of the partnership tax year is deemed to own all corporate and partnership interests owned or deemed to be owned under these instructions by the partnership during the partnership tax year; and (5) the beneficial owner of 50 percent or more of the beneficial interest of a trust or nominee arrangement tax year is deemed to own all corporate and partnership interests owned or deemed to be owned under these instructions by the trust or nominee arrangement.
+For the purposes of these instructions:

+1. The parent corporation of a consolidated tax group is deemed to own all corporate and partnership interests owned or deemed to be owned under these instructions by any member of the tax consolidated group;

+- 2. The owner of a disregarded entity is deemed to own all corporate and partnership interests owned or deemed to be owned under these instructions by the disregarded entity; - 3.
+The owner of 50 percent or more of a corporation by vote on any day of the corporation tax year is deemed to own all corporate and partnership interests owned or deemed to be owned under these instructions by the corporation during the corporation tax year; - 4.
+The owner of 50 percent or more of partnership income, loss, or capital on any day of the partnership tax year is deemed to own all corporate and partnership interests owned or deemed to be owned under these instructions by the partnership during the partnership tax year; and - 5.
+The beneficial owner of 50 percent or more of the beneficial interest of a trust or nominee arrangement on any day of the trust or nominee arrangement tax year is deemed to own all corporate and partnership interests owned or deemed to be owned under these instructions by the trust or nominee arrangement.

-A reportable entity partner with respect to a partnership (as defined above) must report the following to the partnership on September 15, 2006, or if later, within 30 days of first becoming a reportable entity partner and, after first reporting to the partnership under these instructions, thereafter within 30 days of the date of any change in the interest it owns or is deemed to own, directly or indirectly, under these instructions, in the partnership: (1) its name, (2) its mailing address, (3) its taxpayer identification number (TIN or EIN) if applicable, (4) its entity or organization type, (5) the state or country in which it is organized, (6) the date on which it first became a reportable entity partner on or after June 30, 2006, (7) the date with respect to which it is reporting a change in its ownership interest in the partnership, if applicable, (8) the interest in the partnership it owns or is deemed to own in the partnership, directly or indirectly (as defined under these instructions) as of the date with respect to which it is reporting, and (9) any change in that interest as of the date with respect to which it is reporting.
+A reportable entity partner with respect to a partnership (as defined above) must report the following to the partnership within 30 days of first becoming a reportable entity partner and, after first reporting to the partnership under these instructions, thereafter within 30 days of the date of any change in the interest it owns or is deemed to own, directly or indirectly, under these instructions, in the partnership.

+- 1. Name. - Mailing address. - 3.
+Taxpayer identification number (TIN or EIN), if applicable. - 4.
+Entity or organization type. - 5.
+State or country in which it is organized. - 6.
+Date on which it first became a reportable entity partner. - 7.
+Date with respect to which it is reporting a change in its ownership interest in the partnership, if applicable. - 8.
+The interest in the partnership it owns or is deemed to own in the partnership, directly or indirectly (as defined under these instructions) as of the date with respect to which it is reporting. - 9.
+Any change in that interest as of the date with respect to which it is reporting.